-Don’t forget whatever plan your team have all Equipsme members have access to a 24/7 GP, dedicated nurse helpline and a cancer support team.
-So, there’s no need to Google symptoms and worry unnecessarily, if in doubt … get it checked out.
+Even if Diagnosis isn’t part of your Equipsme plan, all Equipsme members have access to our 24/7 GP, dedicated nurse helpline and a Cancer care support team.
+So, there’s no need for anyone to wait and worry – they can still get initial attention and advice, fast.

 Most businesses will already have things like long-term sickness absence policies in place, but supporting cancer in the workplace doesn’t only mean supporting those going through treatment.